Sephdot/my-virtual-pets/README.md

 ### Security:

-The app uses JWT tokens and Asp.Net core's Identity system for authoorisation, as well as OAuth2.0 with Google Cloud.
+The app uses JWT tokens for authoorisation, as well as OAuth2.0 with Google Cloud.
 To set this up:

 1. Generate a JWT secret below: